Curriculum & Areas of Emphasis

 Areas of Emphasis

 - Dream of working in front or behind the camera in a television newsroom covering local or national news, sports or entertainment news?
 Want to learn how to gather and report the news for broadcast and digital platforms or how to write and produce a newscast?
 Students interested in Broadcast Journalism will learn journalism fundamentals, how to deliver the news for various platforms, how to use professional-level broadcast equipment and how to structure and direct a newscast.
 Students will have hands-on experience with on-air delivery and anchoring a newscast.
-The digital news courses take place in a state-of-the-art television station with equipment provided through our partnership with Raycom Media.

 - As a community journalist, one must be ready to cover any issue from local elections, city council, school events to fires and car accidents, as well as report those issues for print, broadcast and digital platforms.
 Our program’s roots are in community journalism.
 Community news media outlets, whether they are found in rural or metropolitan areas, have one thing in common – they help strengthen communities by intensely covering local issues and showing citizens they have a voice in our democratic society.
 The Community Journalism area of emphasis provides students with a solid grounding in journalism basics, expertise in covering a community, ability to research and report breaking news and in-depth feature stories and hands-on experience using the latest digital tools.

 - Auburn’s magazine and feature writing courses take student writers a step beyond traditional news reporting story forms.
 They will learn about the innovative techniques, creative formats and use of a strong narrative “voice” that create the kind of compelling print and digital magazine stories that people can’t stop reading and editors want to publish.
 Students will learn about interviewing, writing to specific audiences, fact-gathering, fitting content to various multimedia forms, how magazines work and professional freelancing.
-Students can decide what kind of writer they would like to be through non-journalism courses in such fields as English literature, fashion, sports, health/fitness and business.
+Students can decide what kind of writer they would like to be through non-journalism courses in such fields as literature, fashion, sports, health/fitness and business.

 - Do you question authority?
 Do you think public officials should be accountable for their promises and taxpayers’ money?
 Do you want to report stories about true crime, real politics and real people with problems and dreams only you can tell the world about?
 Our investigative reporting area of emphasis will teach you to how to interview everyone from millionaires to murderers, introduce you to print and digital information-gathering techniques, and give you a basic understanding of the way systems should work and what happens when they don’t.